Trudeau says he won’t use ‘tricks’ to ram through pipeline construction - Red Deer Advocate

 The court found not enough consultation was done with Indigenous people and said the impact of increased tanker traffic was not properly considered.

-The prime minister was in Edmonton on Wednesday to meet with Alberta Premier Rachel Notley, who has pulled her government from the national climate plan until there’s a fix.
+The prime minister was in Edmonton on Wednesday and met in the afternoon to discuss the pipeline with Premier Rachel Notley, who has pulled her government from the national climate plan until there’s a fix.

+“We know Albertans were disappointed, as were many Canadians, with the (court) decision,” said Trudeau before the meeting at a downtown hotel, with Notley beside him.

+“It was a hard blow to a province that has come through a difficult time and was beginning to see a brighter path forward.”

 Notley said she agrees there has to be proper consultation with Indigenous people, but added the federal government must also address concerns about the National Energy Board.